msindwan/zipkin-view/README.md

 ## Quick Start

 Ensure that you have an instance of Zipkin running.
-To start the production server, run `NODE_ENV=production ZIPKIN_API=<Zipkin instance's API URL> npm run prod -- [webpack-dev-server options]`.
+To start the production server, run

+`NODE_ENV=production ZIPKIN_API=<Zipkin instance's API URL> npm run prod -- [webpack-dev-server options]`

 This will serve all assets and make api requests against the specified Zipkin URL.

 ## Development

 Suggestions and contributions are greatly appreciated!
 Please see the contribution guidelines.

-To start the development process, run `NODE_ENV=development ZIPKIN_API=<Zipkin instance's API URL> npm run dev -- [webpack-dev-server options]`.
+To start the development process, run

+`NODE_ENV=development ZIPKIN_API=<Zipkin instance's API URL> npm run dev -- [webpack-dev-server options]`

 ## Other Deployment Options

-If you want to serve files using a different http server (e.g nginx), you can build production assets alone by running `NODE_ENV=production ZIPKIN_API=<Zipkin instance's API URL> npm run build`.
+If you want to serve files using a different http server (e.g nginx), you can build production assets alone by running

+`NODE_ENV=production ZIPKIN_API=<Zipkin instance's API URL> npm run build`

 If the build is successful, the scripts should exist under the static directory.
 You can then configure your server to serve from the static directory.
 You would also need to fallback on the index page if the requested resource is not found.

 ## License